 Industrial Engineering and Management

-The Department of Industrial Engineering and Management offers an undergraduate degree program leading to a Bachelor of Science in Industrial Engineering and a graduate degree program leading the Master of Engineering Management degree.
+The Department of Industrial Engineering and Management offers an undergraduate degree program leading to a Bachelor of Science in Industrial Engineering and a graduate degree program leading to the Master of Engineering Management degree.

 Bachelor of Science (BS) Major: Industrial Engineering (IE)

 The Industrial Engineering Program extends over a four-year period and is offered exclusively on a daytime, on-campus basis.
-The program is offered in nine terms whereby eight terms are 12/13- week Fall/Spring terms given over four years, and one eight-week summer term taken during the third year of the program in which students are required to participate in a practical training program with a local, regional or international organization.
+The program is offered in nine terms whereby eight terms are 12/13-week Fall/Spring terms given over four years, and one eight-week summer term taken during the third year of the program in which students are required to participate in a practical training program with a local, regional or international organization.

 Graduates of the IE program will be able to:

-• assume key roles in a range of industries that use industrial engineering, including manufacturing and service.
+• Assume key roles in a range of industries that use industrial engineering, including manufacturing and service.

-• effectively participate in, coordinate and manage diverse teams of engineers and analysts, especially in large-scale systems.
+• Effectively participate in, coordinate and manage diverse teams of engineers and analysts, especially in large-scale systems.

-• pursue advanced degrees in industrial engineering and other related fields at reputable regional and international universities.
+• Pursue advanced degrees in industrial engineering and other related fields at reputable regional and international universities.

 IE Program Learning Outcomes